Kir-Antipov/smart-recipes/README.md

 ### `is_normal_difficulty`

-Doesn't require arguments, returns true if the current difficulty is normal.
+Doesn't require arguments, returns `true` if the current difficulty is Normal.

 ```jsonc
 "smart_recipes:conditions": "is_normal_difficulty"